jeminpro/learn/web/docs/98_prompting/002_thorough-teaching-resource.md

 ---

-### 📚 TOPICS TO COVER:

-1. Decimal place value
-2. Adding and subtracting decimals
-3. Multiplying and dividing decimals
-4. Converting decimals and fractions
-5. Order and compare decimals

----

 ### 🧠 Notes to the AI:

 * Stay consistent in notation and avoid using LaTeX math blocks in the markdown